When someone engages with your brand on social media, they are directly asking you to close the sale.

 3 Reasons to Engage with Every Single Person on Your Social Media Pages:

-1) You never know who is watching.
+1) You never know who is watching your small business.

 I spearheaded a local assortment sourcing and procurement project for Office Depot in 2017 where I sourced local Austin, Texas brands to carry in our 13 Austin retail stores.
 If you’ve never visited Austin, I highly recommend because you will experience a true sense of community.
 Inside of the merchandise retailers you shop you will find local brands, and that is so incredibly refreshing!
 I sourced brands of different sizes who were made (and still remain) and manufactured in Austin, Texas.